You can synchronize Jira Cloud issues with other work management systems, supported by Exalate.

 - Click Download to install your app and start a Free trial.

 2. Set up a connection.

-Check out Set up a Connection in Exalate for Jira Cloud for more information.
+Check out how to set up a Basic connection in Set up a Basic connection in Exalate for Jira Cloud

 You can synchronize issues manually or automatically.

 Configure the synchronization behavior of your use case with the help of Jira Cloud configuration guides.